antirez/rax/README.md

 on fuzz testing techniques in order to explore not just all the lines of code the project is composed of, but a large amount of possible states.

-Rax is an open soruce project, released under the BSD two clause license.
+Rax is an open source project, released under the BSD two clause license.

 Major features:

 * Memory conscious:
     + Packed nodes representation.
-    + Able to avoid storing a NULL pointer inside the node if the key is set to NULL (there is an `isnull` bit in th node header).
+    + Able to avoid storing a NULL pointer inside the node if the key is set to NULL (there is an `isnull` bit in the node header).
     + Lack of parent node reference.
 A stack is used instead when needed.
 * Fast lookups:
     + Edges are stored as arrays of bytes directly in the parent node, no need to access non useful children while trying to find a match.
 This translates into less cache misses compared to other implementations.